-Given the set of clusters, C, we have to assign them to voices.
-We can form a bipartite graph, where the one set of vertices corresponds to the currently detected voices and the other set of vertices corresponds to the clusters in C. Between every pair of vertices in the bipartite graph, i.e., between every detected voice v_i and cluster c_i , we draw an edge to which we assign a cost.
 This cost is compound and is determined by the two principles described in Section 3.2.
-Thus, according to the Principle of Temporal Continuity, we add to the edge cost an amount equal to the difference between the onset time of the notes in c_i and the onset time of the most recent note (or most recent cluster of notes) in v_i .5 If the notes in c_i and the last note (or last cluster of notes) in v_i overlap in time, then we set the edge cost equal to infinity, in order to forbid the assignment of c_i to v_i.
-Moreover, according to the Pitch Proximity Principle, we add to the cost the minimum absolute difference between the pitches of notes in c_i and the pitch of the last note (or last cluster of notes) in v_i.
-Thus, the total cost on the edge represents the temporal and pitch proximity between each pair c_i and v_i .
+Thus, according to the Principle of Temporal Continuity, we add to the edge cost an amount equal to the difference between the onset time of the notes in c_j and the onset time of the most recent note (or most recent cluster of notes) in v_i .
+If the notes in c_j and the last note (or last cluster of notes) in v_i overlap in time, then we set the edge cost equal to infinity, in order to forbid the assignment of c_j to v_i .
+Moreover, according to the Pitch Proximity Principle, we add to the cost the minimum absolute difference between the pitches of notes in c_j and the pitch of the last note (or last cluster of notes) in v_i .
+Thus, the total cost on the edge represents the temporal and pitch proximity between each pair c_j and v_i .

 Finally, we introduce two extra constraints to the problem of a matching.
 The first one is that voice crossing should be avoided, thus a sub-optimal solution in terms of cost may be required that avoids voice crossing.
-The second one is that, according to the Top Voice Rule (Section 2), the matching has to take into account that the top voice should be minimally fragmented.
-This is handled by adding a penalty P to the cost of a matching that does not fulfill this rule.
+The second one is that, according to the Top Voice Rule [11], the matching has to take into account that the top voice should be minimally fragmented.
+This is handled by adding a penalty P to the cost of a matching that does not fulfil this rule.
 To find the matching with the minimal cost, a cluster may be split into sub-clusters, so that one can be assigned to the top voice.
 This may hold particularly in the special case where C contains a single cluster and there are more than one voices.
-More details about the inclusion of the two constraints in the matching procedures, are given in Section 4.3.
+More details about the inclusion of the two constraints in the matching procedures are given in Section 4.3.

-C. The Matching Process in Detail
+4.3.
+The Matching Process

-For convenience, we convert the minimisation problem to an equivalent mazimisation one.
+For convenience, we convert the minimisation problem to an equivalent maximisation one.
 Therefore, we are interested in maximising the total matching instead of minimising it.
-For this reason, the assignment of the cost $w(e{ij})$ between a voice v_i and a cluster c_j is converted to max $\{e{kl}\} - w(e{ij})$, where max $\{e{kl}\}$ is the maximum edge cost determined for the specific instance of the matching problem (and this cost is due to the edge connecting voice v_k and cluster c_l).
+For this reason, the assignment of the cost $w(e{ij})$ between a voice v_i and a cluster c_j is converted to $\max\{e{kl}\} - w(e{ij})$, where $\max\{e{kl}\}$ is the maximum edge cost determined for the specific instance of the matching problem (and this cost is due to the edge connecting voice v_k and cluster c_l).